 If you live in Norway and work on the maintenance and operation of the new Svinesund bridge, you will only have to pay tax on your salary in Norway, even if you actually work in Sweden.

 You must pay tax in Norway if you receive remuneration for board work from a company in another Nordic country.
 The income may also be taxed in the country in which the company is resident.
 This applies regardless of where the work is actually carried out.

-If you have paid tax in another Nordic country, you can claim a deduction from your Norwegian tax for the tax that you have paid there (credit for foreign tax).
-You must submit the form RF-1147E "Deduction for tax paid abroad by a person (credit)" together with your tax return.
+If you have paid tax in another Nordic country, you can claim a deduction from your Norwegian tax for the tax that you have paid on your income in the other country (credit).
+You must complete the form RF-1147E 'Deduction for tax paid abroad by a person (credit)'.